 The Sugar Maple (scientific name Acer Saccharum) is native to Canada and the northern states of the USA.

 The syrup from this tree is renowned worldwide for its wonderful taste that no artificial “maple” flavor can give to ordinary cane or corn syrup.
-Although making maple syrup can be a long process its totally worth it for the taste sensation.
+Although making maple syrup can be a long process, it’s totally worth it for the taste sensation.

-Here’s a video showing you the steps from start to finish, but I do suggest you read right through this article because it will answer a lot of questions you may have:
+Here’s a video showing you the steps from start to finish, but I do suggest you read right through this article because it will answer a lot of questions you may have…

 I don’t have enough sugar maples – can I tap from other maples?